Coriolis force: Visualization

 Because this reference frame rotates several times a minute rather than only once a day like the Earth, the Coriolis acceleration produced is many times larger and so easier to observe on small time and spatial scales than is the Coriolis acceleration caused by the rotation of the Earth.

 In a manner of speaking, the Earth is analogous to such a turntable.
 The rotation has caused the planet to settle on a spheroid shape, such that the normal force, the gravitational force and the centrifugal force exactly balance each other on a "horizontal" surface.
 (See equatorial bulge.)

 The Coriolis effect caused by the rotation of the Earth can be seen indirectly through the motion of a Foucault pendulum.

-Coriolis effects in other areas
+In other areas

 Coriolis flow meter

 A practical application of the Coriolis effect is the mass flow meter, an instrument that measures the mass flow rate and density of a fluid flowing through a tube.
 The operating principle involves inducing a vibration of the tube through which the fluid passes.
 The vibration, though not completely circular, provides the rotating reference frame that gives rise to the Coriolis effect.
 While specific methods vary according to the design of the flow meter, sensors monitor and analyze changes in frequency, phase shift, and amplitude of the vibrating flow tubes.
 The changes observed represent the mass flow rate and density of the fluid.